Video workflow hub

 Still-frame export stays in the product because it remains valuable across browsers even when full video export is uneven.

-The hub explains when MP4 output, audio extraction, or trim-style workflows are only partial rather than pretending there is one universal answer.
+The hub explains when MP4 output, audio extraction, or trim-style workflows are only partial instead of implying there is one universal answer.

 Tradeoffs